sreya2906/Identifier-Name-Linter/README.md

 Right click main.py in PyCharm -> Modify Run Configurations -> Add all required parameters -> Save Configurations -> Run main.py
 ```

+> The first run takes few extra seconds to complete as it clones all the required tree_sitter language parsers.
+This step is not repeated in consecutive runs.

 ### Verifying the Output files:
 * `output1.txt` and `output2.txt` file will be generated at the respective paths specified while running main.py